Swiss Student Union

-VSS-UNES-USU (from the Verband Schweizer Studierendenschaften, Union des Etudiant-e-s de Suisse, and Unione Svizzera degli Universitari) is the national students' union of Switzerland.
+The Swiss Student Union (VSS-UNES-USU, from Verband Schweizer Studierendenschaften, Union des Etudiant-e-s de Suisse, and Unione Svizzera degli Universitari) is the national students' union of Switzerland.
 Established in 1920, it is an umbrella organization of students' unions of most Swiss higher education institutions and represents the interests of students at the federal level.
 VSS-UNES-USU is a member of the European Students' Union.